Anne Duguël

 Anne Duguël is the pen name of Anne Liger-Belair (1 August 1945 – 21 May 2015), a Belgian francophone author.
 She writes both children's and adult literature, and has also been known to use the pen names Gudule, Anne Guduël, or Anne Carali.
 Duguël is known for her fantastique works, which were inspired by the dark side of fairytales and writers such as Jean Ray and Michel de Ghelderode.

 Early life

 Duguël was born in Ixelles, Belgium, the only daughter in a family of boys.
 According to French newspaper Le Monde, she always wanted to be a writer, finishing her first book at the age of 5.
-Raised in a strict Catholic household, Duguël became fascinated with fairytales and dark folk stories.
+She was raised in a strict Catholic household, Duguël became fascinated with fairytales and dark folk stories.
 Influenced by Jean Ray, she wrote "Le Couvent maudit" ("The Cursed Convent") in sixth grade.
 Thirty years later, this story became her novel "L'Ecole qui n'existait pas" ("The School That Didn't Exist").